Odelode/MKWii-AI/READMD.md

 ﻿# MKWii-AI

 This project is designed for a school assignment.
-It's a Python project made to teach an AI how to play Mario Kart Wii using reinforcement learning and the Dolphin Emulator.
+It's a Python project made to teach an AI how to play Mario Kart Wii using reinforcement learning (Rainbow DQN) and the Dolphin Emulator.

 ## Features

-- Reads specific in-game memory values (e.g., lap completion) from Dolphin Emulator.
+- Saves training to a file.
 - Automates race restarts using save states.
 - Intended for reinforcement learning and AI research.

 ## Requirements
-This is what I used, I haven't tested it on other versions:
+All the software is what I used, I haven't tested it on other versions:
+- An intermediate understanding of Python
 - Python 3.12
 - Dolphin Emulator 2412 (64-bit)
+- A legal dump of Mario Kart Wii (PAL)
 - See `requirements.txt` for dependent libraries.

 ## Usage